kiranbakale/AMI-Readme/docs/environment_advanced.md

 To configure Custom Servers with Ansible the setup process involves the following:

-1. Creating a Static Inventory fine
+1. Creating a Static Inventory file
 1. Generating the Facts Cache
 1. Configuring the [Environment `vars.yml` file](environment_configure.md#environment-config-varsyml)